prakash-pg/Jenkins_SonarQube_Docker/README.md

 4.Using SonarCube Analyse the code from Jenkins and make sure the code passes all the test

-5.After ensuring the test is passed in SonarQube make it build and deploy it for users accessing the website.
+5.After ensuring the test is passed in SonarQube make the docker to build and deploy it for users accessing the website.